Marcia Neugebauer: Work

-Neugebauer served as president of the American Geophysical Union from 1994-1996 and was Editor-in-Chief of its journal Reviews of Geophysics.
+Neugebauer served as president of the American Geophysical Union from 1994 to 1996 and was editor-in-chief of its journal Reviews of Geophysics.
 She also chaired the National Academy of Sciences' Committee on Solar and Space Physics.

 Awards and honors

 In 1967 the Museum of Science and Industry named Neugebauer "California Woman Scientist of the Year."
 She received many awards from NASA, including the Exceptional Scientific Achievement Award, the Outstanding Leadership Medal, and the Distinguished Service Medal (the highest award given by NASA).
 In 1997 she was inducted in the Women in Technology International Hall of Fame.
 In 2004 Neugebauer was awarded the William Kaula Award and in 2010 was awarded the Arctowski Medal from the National Academy of Sciences "for definitively establishing the existence of the solar wind, critical to understanding the physics of the heliosphere, and for elucidating many of its key properties."

 In 2010 Neugebauer was awarded the George Ellery Hale Prize of the Solar Physics Division of the American Astronomical Society "for her seminal contributions to the discovery of the solar wind and her extensive and ongoing contributions to solar-heliospheric physics."